SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 ## Step 3: Install your local library/package and import components

-In order to use your components in the example app (i.e. the example component app inside the `src/routes` directory), you will have to install them.
+In order to use your local component library in the rest of your app (i.e. the files inside your `src/routes` directory), you will have to install them.
 From the project root directoy run the following command:

 ```
 npm install --save-dev ./package